 painted accent wall allows flexibility and makes the dining room feel

 intentional and stylish.
+Choose artwork with

 subtle colors to keep the focus refined.
 Balance gold frames with neutral